 Martin Grolimund, graduate in Transport Systems and execution project manager at SBB Infrastructure

-- A study programme developed together with leading figures and skilled professionals from industry, the authorities and associations
+- A study programme developed in collaboration with leading professionals and specialists from industry, government and associations

 - Excellent job prospects in a field with relevance for the future

 - Combining a respected education programme in engineering with foundational knowledge and methodological skills in the area of transport systems

 Film about the Transportation Systems Bachelor's degree programme